LaunchCodeEducation/linux/content/userspace-applications/walkthrough/grep/_index.md

 Any string is a valid regular expression.

-When using a string as the regular expression as the pattern **all lines containing the string** will be matched.
+When using a string as the regular expression in the pattern **all lines containing the string** will be matched.

 ### Match `'Paul'`